void-linux/void-infrastructure/ansible/secret/README.md

     installation images (images@voidlinux.eu).
   * `void_image_key_secret.asc`: PGP private key associated with legacy installation images (images@voidlinux.eu).
-  * `popcorn_key`: Single line of ASCII text that will be used as the statrepo reset code.
   * `netauth_tls_certificate.pem`: TLS Certificate for NetAuth to authenticate the server.
   * `netauth_tls_certificate.key`: Private key for the TLS certificate